 Use of LLMs

-Large Language Models (LLMs) can be useful for structuring ideas, drafting text, or refining language.
+Large Language Models (LLMs) can be useful for structuring ideas or refining language.
 At the same time, they raise important questions of academic integrity, transparency, and accountability.

-We take a balanced view: LLMs can improve performance and help democratize science—for example, by reducing barriers for researchers whose first language is not English.
-They also help manage increasing demands on researchers as major conferences now receive 20,000+ submissions, making review workloads extremely high.
-Still, all scientific content must remain human-authored, and in our lab, LLMs are limited to editing and support roles.
+We take a balanced view: LLMs can be helpful for editing, sketching ideas, coding and more, they also reduce barriers for researchers whose first language is not English.
+In addition they help manage increasing demands on researchers as major conferences now receive 20,000+ submissions, making review workloads extremely high.
+In our lab, LLMs are limited to editing and support roles.

 - Permitted: Brainstorming, outlining, and language polishing.

-- Compliance: Students must follow the regulations of their program or graduate school, share these with the PI/supervisor, and ensure they are respected.
+- Compliance: Students and PhD Candidates must follow the regulations of their program or graduate school, share these with the PI/supervisor, and ensure they are respected.

 2. Publications